BiliRoamingX/BiliRoamingX/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a change for the patcher.
+about: Suggest a change for the integrations.
 Do not submit suggestions for patches here.
 title: 'feat: some feature'
 labels: feature-request
+assignees: ''

 ---